 This review identified a number of experimental studies examining cardiac-related outcomes that were not relevant to this review because they focused on cardiac responses to noise during sleep.
 Rather than indicating an adverse effect on cardiac health, these cardiac responses most likely reflect an arousal response during sleep, perhaps indicative of awakening.
 These outcomes were therefore not considered relevant to cardiovascular health.
 Several studies also examined the effects of noise exposure on levels of hormones related to cardiovascular health, such as cortisol.
-Although these hormones are important, they are not considered cardiovascular disease outcomes, but rather part of the causal pathways linking noise and cardiovascular health.
+Although these hormones are important, they are not considered cardiovascular health.